 A shortened form of "Maximilian," this name means "greatest."
 This name was also borne by a 3rd-century saint in a region of Passau.

 This is the German version of "Nick" and means "victory of the people."

 This name of Old German origin means "wealth."

 This is a traditionally popular name in Germany.
-This Old High German meaning "wolf's journey."
+It is an Old High German name that means "wolf's journey."